YuriiBatkovych/AbstractProgrammingProject/README.md

 The project includes an implementation of an arithmetic expression tree structure and functions for manipulating trees, evaluating expressions and checking their correctness, presentation in pre-, post-, inorder, ONP.
-In addition, the functionality of automatic differentiation at a point is available function.
+In addition, the functionality of automatic differentiation at a point is available.